 Plotting results

-This page shows how to create a dose-vs-thickness plot with Monte Carlo data points, a PK + build-up line, and a GP uncertainty band using matplotlib.
+This page shows how to create a dose-vs-thickness plot with Monte Carlo data points and a PK + build-up line using matplotlib.

 Dose vs thickness plot

-This example runs Monte Carlo at a few thin concrete shields, builds a GP table, and plots the extrapolated dose across a range of thicknesses.
+This example runs Monte Carlo at a few thin concrete shields, fits a BuildupFit, and plots the extrapolated dose across a range of thicknesses.

 from io import StringIO